mortizm1988/lecture_financial_statements_analysis/topic_1_foundations.md

 # Accounting Foundations

 1) What is accounting?
-2) Transactions as accounting events
-3) Basic concepts
+2) Basic concepts
-4) Accounting equation
+3) Accounting equation
-5) Revenue recognition
+4) Revenue recognition
-6) Financial Statements
+5) Financial Statements
-7) FSA framework
+6) FSA framework
-8) Data sources
+7) Data sources
 ---
 # 1. What is accounting?